edhowland/viper/README.md

 ## Abstract

-This is simple editor in Ruby that works with screen readers, esp. like VoiceOver in Mac OS/X.
+This is a simple editor in Ruby that works with screen readers, esp. like VoiceOver in Mac OS/X.
 Viper only attempts an audible interface.
 Sighted users of the programwill only see confusing gibberish on the screen.